awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

   + db\.r5\.xlarge
   + db\.r5\.large

 Only General Purpose SSD storage is supported for RDS on Outposts DB instances\.
-For more information about DB instance classes, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.
+For more information about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.

-## Creating DB Instances for Amazon RDS on AWS Outposts<a name="rds-on-outposts.creating"></a>
+## Creating DB instances for Amazon RDS on AWS Outposts<a name="rds-on-outposts.creating"></a>

 Creating an Amazon RDS on AWS Outposts DB instance is similar to creating an Amazon RDS DB instance in the AWS Cloud\.
 However, you must specify a DB subnet group that is associated with your Outpost\.